rfoucard/cra-fast-track/Doc/01-Enacting-Terms.md

 <br/>
 <details>
-  <summary><strong>  </strong> EU type-approval for L-category vehicles regulation (EU No 168/2013) is amended to add “protection against cyberattacks” as a required compliance.</summary>
+  <summary><strong>Article 68 - Amendment to Regulation (EU) No 168/2013</strong> EU type-approval for L-category vehicles regulation (EU No 168/2013) is amended to add “protection against cyberattacks” as a required compliance.</summary>
   <br/>
   In Part C1, in the table, of Annex II to Regulation (EU) No 168/2013 of the European Parliament and of the Council (38), the following entry is added:
   <br/>